Andrew W. Smith

-Andrew William Smith (December 9, 1886 – September 6, 1959) was an American football player and coach, college athletics administrator, United States Army officer, and physician.
+Andrew William Smith (December 9, 1886 – September 6, 1959) was an American college football player and coach, athletics administrator, United States Army officer, and physician.

 Smith grew up in Fredonia, Kansas and enrolled at the Homeopathic Medical School at the University of Michigan, receiving his degree in 1912.
 While attending medical school, he played football for the 1909 Michigan Wolverines football team.
 He was selected by Walter Eckersall in the Chicago Tribune as the first-team center on their 1909 All-Western college football team, and by E. C. Patterson in Collier's Weekly as the second-team center.

 Smith was an assistant coach for the Michigan Wolverines football team in 1911 and 1912.
 In August 1914, Smith was hired as the athletic director head football coach at Throop College of Technology (now known as California Institute of Technology) in Pasadena, California.
 Upon his hiring, The Lancet-Clinic reported that the school had "procured the services of a 'medical coach'" who would "both teach the Throop students how to pay football and attend them in case of injury."
 In 1915, Smith worked as a football coach at the University of California, Berkeley, assisting head football coach Jimmie Schaeffer.
 In 1916, he returned to Throop as head football coach.
 Smith continued to coach the Throop football team through at least 1917.